 The EISING, EISSING, and EISSINCK surnames first appear in parish records during the mid-1500s in the region which today is between the city of Stuttgart and the “Black Forest” [Footnote E1-2].
 By the late 1600s, the EISING/EISSING/EISSINCK families had moved into the northern Rhine River region that is today part of the State of Westphalia.
 This movement northward was most likely an effort to escape the dangerous political and religious environment associated with the Thirty Years War (1618-1648).
 During this period the European countries lost more than 7 million people to war and outbreaks of the plague.
 The German region lost nearly one-third of their total population.
 More than 95 per cent of those who then lived in the German region made their living directly from the land or herding, so damaged farmland and dead livestock meant the people were starving while living in poverty conditions.

 At the same time, the political structure of the region consisted of 350 small independent divisions that routinely battled with each other and with outside invaders.
 Peasants normally leased land from the local aristocrats or the Catholic Church, with no guarantee that the lease would be renewed the following year.
 Along with rent for the land came taxes that constantly increased.
 If a peasant family could not pay, they were evicted and another family quickly took their place.

 Billerbeck, Germany Marketplace [Footnote E1-3]

-By the mid-1700s, the ancestors of the Quincy, Illinois EISING family were recorded in the St. Ludgerus Catholic Church (image above) parish records as living in and around the village of Billerbeck.
+By the late 1600's, the ancestors of the Quincy, Illinois EISING family were recorded in the St. Ludgerus Catholic Church (image above) parish records as living in and around the village of Billerbeck.

 Billerbeck is today a small, picturesque village in the German State of Westphalia, about 25 miles east of Germany’s border with the Netherlands.
 It is now a city of 10,300 residents and has a recorded history of over 700 years since its founding in the year 1302.